Q. What is The Great Give?

 Q. Who can donate?

-Any individual with a valid credit card and access to the internet may donate; individuals must be responsible for the credit card used and authorized to use it.
+Any individual with a valid credit card, bank account or mobile wallet (Google Pay, Apple Pay, Microsoft Pay) and access to the internet may donate; individuals must be responsible for the credit card, bank account or mobile wallet used and be authorized to use it.

 Q. What forms of donations are accepted?

-Contributions may be made via MasterCard, Visa, Discover and American Express credit and debit cards; credit and debit card gifts are eligible to receive matching funds (see Terms of Service for details).
-Checks can be accepted by participating nonprofits and can be listed as an offline gift, but will not be counted toward prize and match calculations.
+Contributions may be made via MasterCard, Visa, Discover and American Express credit and debit cards; mobile donors may use Apple Pay, Google Pay or Microsoft Pay.
+Donors may also input banking information for electronic transfer for funds.
+Credit and debit card gifts as well as mobile wallet gifts and electronic transfers are eligible to receive matching funds (see Terms of Service for details).

-Gift(s) of $1,000 or more received from a private or family foundation, or donor advised fund, or by check from a personal account will be eligible for The Great Give® prize and matching pool if the gift is donor directed for a matching gift incentive.
-To qualify a check of $1,000 or more as eligible to be included in match and prize calculations, an organization must: 1) submit a copy of the check to The Community Foundation by 5:00 p.m. on April 30, 2018; 2) log on to the organization’s administrator dashboard on www.thegreatgive.org® and publish details about the match challenge under “Fundraising – Sponsor Matching – Add Match Commitment before 5:00 p.m. on April 30, 2018.
+Gift(s) of $500 or more received from a private or family foundation, or donor advised fund, or by check or electronic transfer from a personal account will be eligible for The Great Give prize and matching pool only if the gift is donor-directed for a matching gift incentive.
+To qualify a check of $500 or more as eligible to be included in match and prize calculations, an organization must log on to the organization’s administrator dashboard on www.thegreatgive.org and publish details about the match challenge under “Donation Tools – Sponsor Matching – Add Match Commitment before 3:00 p.m. on May 3, 2022.
+If the published information does not include the donor's name, the organization must submit a copy of the check and the donor's confirmation that it is to be used as a match to The Community Foundation by 3:00 p.m. on May 3, 2022.

 Q. How will the donations be reported on my credit card statement?